Gnocchi

 What type of potatoes are best for gnocchi?

-Can I make gnocchi ahead of time?
+Can I make gnocchi in advance?

-How do I know when gnocchi is cooked?
+How do I know when the gnocchi are done cooking?

-What sauces pair well with gnocchi?
+What sauces go well with gnocchi?

 Conclusion